prototypefund/reproducible-website/_docs/archives.md

 the associated numeric ids.

-When files belong to predefined system groups, this is not a problem, but builds most often are made using regular users.
+When files belong to predefined system groups, this is not a problem, but builds are often performed with regular users.
 Recording of the account name or its associated ids might be a source of reproducibility issues.